-Follow this sequence to well-developed letter formation which contributes to good handwriting.
-As we know, good handwriting contributes to good composition and story writing skills.
+Following this sequence to well-developed letter formation will assist in contributing to well-developed handwriting.
+As we know, good handwriting contributes to composition and story writing skills.
 Children who were exposed to a programme focusing on the improvement of letter formation compared to those who weren’t, displayed an improvement in story writing and composition.
 This reminds us how important letter formation really is as an underlying foundation for scholastic progress through the foundation phase and beyond.

 The next developmental step for our children is to be able to put the Lines and Strokes together to form the basic shapes.
-Our multi-sensory Shape Builder takes your children on an a kinaesthetic, auditory, tactile and functional journey to the mastery of shapes.
+Our multi-sensory Shape Builder takes your children on a kinaesthetic, auditory, tactile and functional journey to the mastery of shapes.
 With the delightful Aliens to guide your children, they will be begging for the Shape Builder every day!

 Letter Formation: Master the Motor Map®

 We aim to “master the motor map®” in the brain so handwriting is automatic.
 The “motor map” is the set of instructions in the brain for letter formation.
 If your child is consistently using incorrect formations or reversing their letters, they are practising them in the incorrect formation patterns.
 And when this happens, the motor maps, or sets of instructions in the brain on how to form them, become hardwired in the incorrect pattern.
 And incorrect patterns that are hardwired are very difficult to remediate later on.
 Remediation is assisted through the use of a sensory-motor approach using fun letter formation activities.

-Our goal is to establish these in the correct formation patterns from the start which is in keeping with our motto of “the right way the first time!®” No more guessing what is letter formation – you are now good to go with our easy Infographic.
+Our goal is to establish these in the correct formation patterns from the start which is in keeping with our motto of “the right way the first time!®” No more guessing what is letter formation – you are now good to go following the steps in our Infographic.